WAIN (AM)

-WAIN (1270 kHz) is an Infinity Sports Network–affiliated radio station licensed to Columbia, Kentucky, United States.
+WAIN (1270 kHz) is a classic hits radio station licensed to Columbia, Kentucky, United States.
 The station is owned by Forcht Broadcasting as part of a duopoly with country music station WAIN-FM (93.5 FM).
 WAIN's transmitter is located along KY 206 (Liberty Road) on the east side of Columbia.

 In addition to its primary AM signal, WAIN maintains an FM translator as W250CL on 101.9 MHz.
 That station's transmitter is co-located with the AM.

 History

 WAIN was launched in 1951 by Tri-County Broadcasting.
 The station was led by S.C.
 Bybee, with additional ownership by Clifford Spurlock.
 Over the next several years, Spurlock and later Bybee would sell their stakes in the station to Lindsey Wilson College, which became majority owner of the station.
+This made WAIN the only commercial radio station in Kentucky where a college owned controlling interest.
 An FM sister station would go on air in 1968.

 By 1983, the college had sold WAIN-AM-FM to Key Broadcasting, now known as Forcht Broadcasting.